 - After you click Finish, Veeam Availability Console will send a welcome email notification at the email address that you specified at the Company Info step.

 This notification is intended for the client company and includes instructions for getting started with Veeam Availability Console.
-If you specified your email address for evaluation purposes, open your mail box and check how the notification looks like.
+If you specified your email address for evaluation purposes, open your mail box and check what the notification looks like.

 For more information about companies, see Managing Companies.